 Being a white-collar defense attorney is a weighty responsibility because someone’s future is dependent on your strategy and ability to execute.
-A lawyer ’s work involves advising clients on all parts of the law and presenting their best case both in and out of court.
+A lawyer’s work involves advising clients on all parts of the law and presenting their best case both in and out of court.
 As the business environment continues to be competitive, an adviser should be well informed, prompt, and attentive.
-Leading with all these skills, Nina Marino is an internationally recognized, white-collar criminal defense attorney.
+Choosing a skilled baltimore defense lawyer ensures that you have expert guidance tailored to your specific needs, providing you with the best possible defense in a challenging legal landscape.

 A co-founder of her firm, Kaplan Marino, Nina represents business professionals, executives, public figures, and other individuals who are under investigation or targeted by serious allegations of white collar and other criminal matters.